Barbara’s Stage 3 Colon Cancer Story

 You had to advocate for yourself to get diagnosed

 The reason why I don’t mind sharing my story about being a colon cancer survivor is I was dismissed over and over again.
-I am five foot two, the right BMI, I do triathlons, I run, I walk to the office, I do not present as somebody who could possibly have colon cancer.
+I am 5’2″ and the right BMI.
+I do triathlons, I run, I walk to the office, and I do not present as somebody who could possibly have colon cancer.

-We have this preconceived notion, which was right in another generation, it no longer is applicable.
-But in the generation I grew up, colon cancer was something that was more in the older male, overweight, poor lifestyle was very prevalent in that demographic, per se.
+We have this preconceived notion — which was right in another generation.
+It no longer is applicable.
+But in the generation I grew up, colon cancer was something that was more in the older male, overweight, poor lifestyle very prevalent in that demographic, per se.
 A young female who ate right and exercised?
 I really just didn’t fall into that category.

 Unfortunately, because of people’s bias or doctors’ bias, I was very much dismissed.
 It was IBS.
 Take out dairy.
 Take out wheat.
 Try to drink more fluids.
 You have hemorrhoids.

-It was really sad because then I went to an alternative doctor because I decided I needed some “voodoo,” go off the beaten path.
-Give me some supplements, somebody help me.
-And she looked at me and she goes, you’re 42 and your father had colon cancer.
+It was really sad because then I went to an alternative doctor, because I decided I needed some “voodoo,” go off the beaten path.
+Give me some supplements.
+Somebody help me.
+She looked at me, and she goes, “You’re 42, and your father had colon cancer.”

-She’s like, ‘You needed a colonoscopy two years ago.’
+She’s like, ‘You needed a colonoscopy 2 years ago.’

 You encourage others to push for testing

-I don’t think I knew anybody with colon cancer except my father who was ‘labeled’ with colon cancer, but was actually colon cancer stage zero.
-They found a mass that didn’t show any cancer cells and it was more of a tumor in his intestines that they removed the same way they removed mine.
+I don’t think I knew anybody with colon cancer except my father, who was labeled with colon cancer, but was actually colon cancer, stage 0.
+They found a mass that didn’t show any cancer cells, and it was more of a tumor in his intestines that they removed, the same way they removed mine.

-I share because some people might be like me and they might identify with what I’m saying and this might resonate with them.
-As soon as she told me I was okay, I was like, ‘Oh, I’m okay.
+I share because some people might be like me, they might identify with what I’m saying, and this might resonate with them.
+As soon as she told me I was okay, I was like, “Oh, I’m okay.
 The doctor told me I’m okay.
 I went.
 I checked.
-I’m clearly okay.’
+I’m clearly okay.”

-So a little bit of that is on me because I was like, ‘Well, great.
-They said I was good even though intrinsically I was like yeah, no, this is not good.’
+A little bit of that is on me, because I was like, “Well, great.
+They said I was good,” even though intrinsically I was like, “Yeah, no, this is not good.”